 Toggle: English / Spanish

-Eclampsia is seizures (convulsions) in a pregnant woman.
+Eclampsia is the new onset of seizures or coma in a pregnant woman with preeclampsia.
 These seizures are not related to an existing brain condition.

 Doctors do not know exactly what causes eclampsia.
 Factors that may play a role include:

 Eclampsia follows a condition called preeclampsia.
-This is a serious complication of pregnancy in which a woman has high blood pressure and very rapid weight gain.
+This is a complication of pregnancy in which a woman has high blood pressure and other findings.

 Most women with preeclampsia do not go on to have seizures.
 It is hard to predict which women will.
-Women at high risk of seizures have severe preeclampsia with findings such as:
+Women at high risk of seizures often have severe preeclampsia with findings such as:

 - Abnormal blood tests